PortableSheep/Pliant/README.markdown

 Pliant Change Log
 ---------------------
+* **4.0**
+    * Changed pliant plugin architecture to be similar to UI plugins.
+    * Changed all plugins to new architecture.
+    * Moved HTML rule parsing to its own plugin.
+    * Changed internal logic to be (hopefully) easier to follow, better formatted, and more commented.
 * **3.6**
     * Changed default length rule to replace new lines with carriage returns so that length calculation is the same as server side languages for textareas.
 * **3.5**